 Oklahoma deputy wounded, man killed in Thanksgiving shooting

-BUFFALO, Okla.
-(AP) — A 30-year-old man was killed and an Oklahoma sheriff's deputy was wounded during a Thanksgiving morning shooting in the northwest of the state, authorities said.
+BUFFALO, Okla. — A 30-year-old man was killed and a Harper County sheriff's deputy was wounded during a Thanksgiving morning shooting in the northwest corner of the state, authorities said.

 The Oklahoma State Bureau of Investigation said it's investigating the shooting in Buffalo between sheriff's deputies and a man who had attempted to enter a building with a shotgun and later opened fire on the deputies.